HPCToolkit/hpctoolkit/README.md

 ```console
 $ meson setup --native-file .../my-native-file.ini ...
 ```

+Note that the libraries for any dependencies provided this way must be available at runtime.
+Common solutions are to extend `LD_LIBRARY_PATH`, or to pass `-Wl,-rpath` arguments during the link as shown in the example above.

 If all dependencies are provided by native files, you may also set `-D<subproject>:spack_mode=no` (the default), which removes the dependency on Spack.
 Native files may be saved to `~/.local/share/meson/native` for convenient access across many builds, see the [official documentation][meson native file] for details.